jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 | browser | deleteCookie | deleteCookie without a cookie name will throw an error.
 Unfortunately I have not been able to override deleteCookie(). | Rename all instances of browser.deleteCookie() to browser.deleteCookies().
 Note browser.deleteCookie(cookieName) still works great. |

 # Misc
-Tested repo against v6.0.0-alpha.0 on 1/2/2020, all tests passed.
-Library should be compatible with WebdriverIO 6 going forward.
-FYI.
+Tests are failing when run against v6.0.0-beta.0.
+As of March 2020 this library only works with WebdriverIO version 5.